How to identify, control and dispose of Japanese knotweed.

 You must follow the law if you’ve been employed to transfer goods or material by road and you’re disposing of any waste that has or might have Japanese knotweed in it.

 Dispose of Japanese knotweed waste off-site

 You must dispose of Japanese knotweed waste off-site by transferring it to a disposal facility that’s permitted, such as a landfill site that has the right environmental permit.
-The permit must allow the disposal of invasive plants at the landfill site but it won’t necessarily specify invasive weeds.
-Usually the permit will allow biodegradable wastes to be taken and will usually be for non-hazardous wastes.

 You must not: